The Ramblers (draft)

 “Private, you are in for a rough ride tomorrow.
 Not only that but you will need to find your way to the fuel supply depot at the intersection of the Via Salaria and Via Flaminia, Cannon’s card will instruct a motor pool officer to drive you there in a Willys.”

 “Yes, sir.
-I understand my duty to keep the rig steady,” Billy responded.
+I understand my duty to keep the rigs steady,” Billy responded.

 Smiling broadly between the tousles of her strawberry blonde hair being neatly tucked behind her ears, Marlene asked “Are we really in such a hurry?
 Couldn’t we drop him there as we get underway?
 I’ve just arrived back in Rome.
 I want to introduce my daughter to the city.
 Besides a drink or two and a nice meal might soften the ride north for us all.”